linkdevelopment/FilePicker_Android/README.md

 ### Runtime permissions
 This library requires specific runtime permissions.
 Declare it in your `AndroidMnifest.xml`:

-For capture image or record video:
+For capturing an image or recording a video:
 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 <uses-permission android:name="android.permission.CAMERA" />
 ```
-For pick any type of files from document:
+For picking files from the document library:
 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
 ```